Community Partners Grants & Healthy Kids, Healthy Families Grants

 - Address behavioral and social determinants of health to reduce health disparities

-The award range for CPG grants is $20,000-100,000.
+The award range for CPG and HKHF grants is $20,000-100,000.
 Program requests should stay within this range to be considered for BCBSIL funding.

 We look for high quality programs that align with our community investment strategy and have the potential for positive and sustainable impacts in their communities.
 For BCBSIL, high quality programming is demonstrated by the following characteristics:

 - Collaboration: No one organization can do everything on its own and the challenges facing underresourced communities demand partnerships across service providers.
 Providers respond to local needs by creating networks of expertise and support (e.g., referrals, service integration, advocacy, etc.).
 Roles within these partnerships are explained.

 - Data Collection and Continuous Quality Improvement: Programs have a consistent plan of evaluation that includes tools and methods to measure the efficacy of its services.
 Information is used to demonstrate effectiveness, improve services, and share learnings.